SharePoint/sp-dev-docs/docs/apis/syntex/syntex-model-rest-api.md

 ## REST commands

-The following REST commands are available for working with Syntex document understanding models:
+The following REST commands are available for working with Syntex unstructured document processing models:

 - [Create model](rest-createmodel-method.md) – Creates a model and its associated content type.
-- [GetByUniqueId](rest-getbyuniqueid-method.md) – Gets or updates information about a SharePoint Syntex document understanding model.
+- [GetByUniqueId](rest-getbyuniqueid-method.md) – Gets or updates information about a Syntex unstructured document processing model.
-- [GetByTitle](rest-getbytitle-method.md) – Gets or updates information about a SharePoint Syntex document understanding model using the model title.
+- [GetByTitle](rest-getbytitle-method.md) – Gets or updates information about a Syntex unstructured document processing model using the model title.
-- [Apply model](rest-applymodel-method.md) – Applies (or syncs) a trained document understanding model to one or more libraries.
+- [Apply model](rest-applymodel-method.md) – Applies (or syncs) a trained unstructured document processing model to one or more libraries.
 - [Get model and library information](rest-getmodelandlibraryinfo.md) – Gets information about a model and the library where it has been applied.
-- [UpdateModelSettings](rest-updatemodelsettings-method.md) – Updates available models settings (associated retention label and model description) for a SharePoint Syntex document understanding model.
+- [UpdateModelSettings](rest-updatemodelsettings-method.md) – Updates available models settings (associated retention label and model description) for a Syntex unstructured document processing model.
-- [BatchDelete](rest-batchdelete-method.md) – Removes an applied document understanding model from one or more libraries.
+- [BatchDelete](rest-batchdelete-method.md) – Removes an applied unstructured document processing model from one or more libraries.
 - [Create file classification request](rest-createclassificationrequest.md) – Creates a request to classify a specified file or files using the applied model.
 - [Create folder classification request](rest-createclassificationrequest.md) – Creates a request to classify an entire folder using the applied model.